Abhishekh-Singh/Sensor-Fault-Detection/README.md

      Total_cost = Cost_1*No_Instances + Cost_2*No_Instances.

      Create a model which accurately predicts and minimizes [the cost of] failures?

+## Solution Proposed
+This project aims to perform a root cause analysis of failures in the Air Pressure Systems (APS) of heavy-duty vehicles.
+This project aims to classify the causes of failure into two classes:

+1. those originating from within the APS and
+2. those resulting from external factors.

+Through data analysis and feature engineering, we will identify the key contributors to APS failures and categorize them into the appropriate class.
+The outcome of this project will provide valuable insights and inform future measures to prevent similar failures and ensure the reliable operation of the APS.

+The problem is to reduce the cost due to unnecessary repairs.
+So it is required to minimize the false predictions.

 ## Tech Stack Used
 1. Python